NataliiaMolch/uq-mia-cookbook/README.md

 A collection of useful references to help you start your journey with uncertainty quantification (UQ) in medical image analysis (MIA).

-We are continuing the work on updating the cookbook and your pull requests will be highly appreciated !
+We are continuing the work on updating the cookbook, and your pull requests will be highly appreciated!

 Other cookbooks
 ---